 However, there is one thing you can specifically prepare for: you can expect to encounter difficulties in intercultural communication.
 No matter what you do, there will be times when communication breaks down because of cultural differences.

 When this inevitably happens, it is vital to be prepared to address and rectify the situation as quickly and thoroughly as possible.
+One possible way could be learning languages online through various apps such as interactive language learning games.

 There are a few common causes of intercultural communication issues: